 I try to do very thorough planning for my photography adventures and I’ve written a previous post about Planning Your Big Hits (or Misses).
 In this post I will tell you about an adventure that should have worked out, but completely failed.
-Except for the part where we came up with a new plan for sunrise instead.
+But our milky way misfortune turned in to a sunrise success.

 The sun was shining through patches of fluffy white clouds as I drove from Calgary to Canmore to meet Chris and I had high hopes for the skies.
 We drove out to Kananaskis early in the evening and as we were going along Spray Lakes Road the clouds started looking darker and more ominous.
 As we neared Upper Kananaskis lake it started raining.
 Then it started pouring and winds picked up.
 After driving around a bit and trying to see what else might be coming in, the area become completely socked in and it wasn’t possible to see anything past the trees lining the road.
 All the mountain ranges disappeared into cloud, rain and eventually blowing snow.
 So we went back to Canmore to have a drink and figure out what was going on with the weather.